puppetlabs/gatling-puppet-load-test/dev/README.md

 The beaker scripts in the `beaker` directory will set up a machine with a jenkins server, a copy of this repo (which contains the gatling executables), `sbt` for running gatling, and an installation of `jenkins-job-builder` configured to point at the jenkins server.
+Puppet will be installed to manage the installation of these things.

 ## Requirements
-This guide assumes you have a centos-6 machine/VM with:
-  * ssh key authentication for the root user (for `beaker`)
+This guide assumes you have a centos-6 machine/VM with ssh key authentication for the root user (for `beaker`)
-  * `puppet` installed and in the `PATH`

 This will be your jenkins/gatling box